zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 ```
 C:\Users\janoszen\nginx>docker run -ti my-nginx:1.0.1 /bin/bash
 ```

+> **Hint:** don't assume a third party image contains `/bin/bash`!
+Sometimes the image is very (very) minimalistic to
+> save space.
+See the Advanced Debugging section at the end of this article for details how to get around that!

 This will start the container with a shell in it.
 Either way, we can now poke around in the container to find the configuration files.
 Let's go to `/etc/nginx` to take a look: